vinliv/RECODE/README.md

 ## 12. Contact, Author Contributions, and Funding

-The RECODE-2.0-GC project is the result of a multi-institutional collaboration.
+The RECODE project is the result of a multi-institutional collaboration.
 The full author list is as follows: Adele Ravelli (Geriatrics Unit, DIMED, University of Padua), Vincenzo Livoti (Padua Neuroscience Center; Department of General Psychology, University of Padua), Giulio Contemori (Department of General Psychology, University of Padua; corresponding author: [giulio.contemori@unipd.it](mailto:giulio.contemori@unipd.it)), Eleonora Macchia, Zaira Romeo, Marianna Noale, Stefania Maggi (Neuroscience Institute, Aging Branch, National Research Council - CNR, Padua), Elena Lucchi, Giorgia Ghilardotti (Cremona Solidale), Alessandro Morandi (University of Brescia; Cremona Solidale), Marina De Rui, Giuseppe Sergi (Geriatrics Unit, DIMED, University of Padua), Daniela Mapelli, Mario Bonato, Maria Devita (Department of General Psychology, University of Padua).

 All correspondence should be addressed to Adele Ravelli (Geriatrics Unit, DIMED, University of Padua; adele.ravelli@studenti.unipd.it), Vincenzo Livoti (Padua Neuroscience Center, Department of General Psychology, University of Padua; vincenzo.livoti@phd.unipd.it), or Dr. Giulio Contemori (Department of General Psychology, University of Padua; giulio.contemori@unipd.it), Via Venezia 8, 35131 Padua, Italy.

-The development and pilot evaluation of RECODE-2.0-GC were supported by the University of Padua Life Sciences grant (#LS-2019-02), with institutional support from the Department of General Psychology and the Geriatrics Unit (DIMED).
+The development and pilot evaluation of RECODE were supported by the University of Padua Life Sciences grant (#LS-2019-02), with institutional support from the Department of General Psychology and the Geriatrics Unit (DIMED).
 The project also benefited from the collaboration and infrastructure provided by the National Research Council (CNR), Cremona Solidale, and the University of Brescia.
 Ethical approval was granted by the Ethics Committee for Psychological Research at the University of Padua (Protocol no. 4246), and all procedures complied with the Declaration of Helsinki and Italian privacy law.

 This repository is distributed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.
 For technical issues, feature requests, or collaborative inquiries, please use the GitHub issue tracker or contact the corresponding author.